dapplets/dapplets-eth-example/README.md

-# Dapplets × Etherium example
+# Dapplets × Ethereum example

-**Dapplets × Etherium example** is a [Dapplet](https://dapplets.org) (an Augmentation App) that can parse Twitter tweets and store them in the Etherium contract.
+**Dapplets × Ethereum example** is a [Dapplet](https://dapplets.org) (an Augmentation App) that can parse Twitter tweets and store them in the Ethereum contract.
 It can also display your saved tweets in the overlay page.

 ## 1. Introduction

 **Dapplets** - applications that interact with web-pages, augment them by inserting different widgets, parsing pages data and adding some new functionality.
 It may improve user experience of using social media, video services and other sourses.

 Dapplets use the **extension** we are creating.
 It gives a simple api for dapplets developers and big abilities for our community.
 Our platform is decentralized.
-We use **Near** and **Etherium** networks for our registries and contracts, and decentralized storages, like **Swarm**, **IPFS** and **Arweave** for hosting dapplets code and multimedia.
+We use **Near** and **Ethereum** networks for our registries and contracts, and decentralized storages, like **Swarm**, **IPFS** and **Arweave** for hosting dapplets code and multimedia.

 To use our platform at first you need to install the **Dapplets extension**.
 Currently it's on the alfa-stage and not published to Google Chrome or some other store.
 To install it follow this steps: